Job Help

 Reentry Resources

-Resources and network building for individuals reentering the community. - Texas Criminal Justice Coalition
+- Resources and network building for individuals reentering the community.

-Find employment services in Travis County. - Travis County Law Library
+- Find employment services in Travis County.

-Get help clearing your arrest record from a no-cost attorney.
+- Get help clearing your arrest record from a no-cost attorney.

 Get Job Help

-Librarians are available by phone, email, video call or in person.
+Librarians are available by phone, email, video call, or in person.
 We can help you:

 - Set up an email address

-- Use Library and web resources for your job search
+- Use library and web resources for your job search

 - Navigate a career transition